roboscienceorg/book/source/Motion/DriveSystems.rst

 rotate at the same speed or point in the same direction.
 Parallel wheels will skid on a turn.
 The mechanical solution to the problem is listed in a patent by Ackermann, but the solution predates by more than a half century.
-We will discuss this issue in greater detail in the motion modeling chapter.
+We will discuss this issue in greater detail in the Kinematics Chapter.

 .. figure:: MotionFigures/steered.*